Humphrey School End of the Year Awards

 Robert Einsweiler Award

-Members of the planning faculty nominate student papers for this award, which is decided by the planning faculty and awarded at the end of the academic year.
+MURP Section capstone instructors nominate student papers for this award, which is decided by the planning faculty and awarded at the end of the academic year.
+Awards will be determined based on projects that illuminate political dimensions of planning and project implementation; demonstrate high quality research/analysis; present sound recommendations for action; and demonstrate creativity and originality of thought.
 The winner receives a $500 prize for this award.

-Please submit a copy of the paper and a brief statement about why the paper or project represents important work and the qualities that led you to nominate it for the award.
-The brief statement and paper should be submitted electronically to the Humphrey Career and Student Success Office ([email protected]).
+Please submit a copy of the paper and a brief statement about why the paper or project represents important work and the qualities that led you to nominate it for the award through the Central Nominating Form.

 Award Information